kbongcas/lol_game_notes/README.md

 ## TODO

-* [ ] get attributes for Game object From riot api
+* [ ] change methods to get game methods in a particular way --12/19

 * note to self: Keep it simple!